Configure cache frontends and types

 -

-<frontend_type>is the low-level frontend cache type.
-Specify the name of a class that is compatible withZend\Cache\Core.
+<frontend_type>– The low-level frontend cache type.
+Specify a class name compatible withZend\Cache\Core.

-<frontend_option>,<frontend_option_value>are the name and value of options the Commerce framework passes as an associative array to the frontend cache upon its creation. -
+<frontend_option>,<frontend_option_value>– The name and value of options the Commerce framework passes as an associative array to the frontend cache on creation. -

-<backend_option>and<backend_option_value>are the name and value of options the Commerce framework passes as an associative array to backend cache upon its creation.
+<backend_option>,<backend_option_value>– The name and value of options the Commerce framework passes as an associative array to the backend cache on creation.